rackerlabs/environment-discovery-utility/README.md

 - The module can be run without parameters to use the default configuration and run all modules.
 - The alias 'sedu' can be used in place of Start-EnvironmentDiscovery.
 - You may have to change your execution policy in order to run the module, depending on your organization's configuration.
   - 'Set-ExecutionPolicy Unrestricted' will allow you to run the module.
-You can get your current Execution Policy using Get-ExecutionPolicy and set it back to the original once completed if desired.
+  - You can view your current Execution Policy using Get-ExecutionPolicy cmdlet and revert the change once the module is completed if desired.

 1. Ensure the module is loaded into the current PowerShell session.
 2. Type 'Start-EnvironmentDiscovery'.